Rapid Antigen Screening Program

 A COVID-19 rapid screening test can be performed anywhere (e.g., on-site, at the place of employment) and does not require shipping a specimen to a lab for processing.
 It takes approximately 15 minutes to yield a result.

-Businesses can place an order via a portal (link below).
-Kits will then be available for pick-up at the NBDCC office at a scheduled date and time.
+Businesses must do some video training, confirm the training and complete some forms, before you place an order via a portal (link below) Kits will then be available for pick-up at the NBDCC office at a scheduled date and time.
+There is a reporting requirement to participate in the program (Step #3 below).

 The Ontario Ministry of Health recommends businesses screen their employees twice a week using these tests.
 As part of this program, the Ministry of Health and Health Canada require participating businesses to report the positive, negative, and inconclusive results of each test and that reporting must be done electronically through the portal.